 Nineteen years earlier, Richard Burton (O'Brien in this film) appeared with Cyril Cusack (Charrington in this film) in The Spy Who Came in from the Cold (1965).
 Cusack, who plays his boss, says that, although they are civilized and democratic, this does not prohibit them from using unorthodox practices to extract information from their enemies.
 This mirrors Burton's torture of Winston Smith which is done in "civilized" way.

 Sonia Orwell, George Orwell's widow, signed the contract to allow this movie to be made, on 1st December 1980, whilst in hospital.
 Nine days later Mrs Orwell passed away.
 Orwell's widow had originally wanted to have full artistic control over the production but in the end relinquished this when she agreed to the terms and conditions of the contract and signed it.

-There was considerable opposition to the casting of Richard Burton as O'Brien, particularly since he had not made a movie in five years.
-His last film, Lovespell (1981), was filmed in 1979 and was barely released at all.
+Both the director and the producers were opposed to the casting of Richard Burton as O'Brien, particularly since he had not made a movie in five years and was no longer considered a box office attraction.
+His last films, Lovespell (1981) and Circle of Two (1981), were both filmed in 1979 and did not have a theatrical release.

 The world of the State of Oceania was created by the production utilizing technology specially invented for this picture.
 This included "Speakwrites" (computers) and omnipresent ubiquitous telescreens featuring Big Brother.